Saleh-Furqan/Saleh-Furqan/README.md

 # 💫 About Me:
 🚀 Hey there!
-I'm a CS Student on an AI Quest<br><br>Currently in my second year at CUHK, I'm all about exploring the depths of full-stack development with a keen interest in backend technologies.
-My toolkit?
-A robust blend of React, MongoDB, NodeJS, Express, Bootstrap, Tailwind, with a little bit of Material UI.
-Fluent in Java, C, and C++, I'm now venturing into the fascinating world of AI and data science, aiming to merge my software engineering skills with the intelligence of tomorrow.<br><br>📚 Beyond Code<br><br>When the code editor is off, I'm either lost in a book, catching the latest movies, or hitting the gym.
-It's this balance that keeps my creativity flowing and my coding sharp.<br><br>💡 Collaborate and Innovate<br><br>I'm on GitHub to showcase my journey, collaborate on projects that make us think, and learn from the incredible community here.
-If you're passionate about making an impact and exploring the intersection of AI with software engineering, let's connect!
+I'm a CS Student currently in my third year at CUHK. let's connect!

 ## 🌐 Socials: